WE ARE NOMURA

 For example, we make the characters that appear in the story actual size, and we enhance the production with lighting, sound, and moving gimmicks.
 We strive to create an experience full of emotion and surprise that can only come from visiting a space.”

-Achievement and experience are the keys to realizing excitement.
-Yamada says that there are things that only NOMURA can do.
+The key to turning excitement and thrills into reality is track record and experience.
+Yamada says there are things that only NOMURA can do.

 I feel confident that I have many friends who can work with me to accomplish things that I would never be able to do alone.”